 NOC is a community based, not for profit business, run by exclusively by volunteers – we have no paid personnel.
 In exchange for contributing our time and a small annual membership fee ($40), we are able to purchase the following:

 Weekly organic breads from a local bakery, organic free range eggs direct from the farmer every three weeks, and sustainably grown potatoes direct from the grower every couple of months.
 During the year we also arrange dry goods bulk purchases of grocery items (e.g. nuts, rice, flour, legumes, oils etc.).
-From time to time we make bulk purchases of environmentally sustainable items such as ‘Who Gives a Crap’ toilet paper and tissues.
+From time to time we make bulk purchases of environmentally sustainable items such as ‘Who Gives a Crap’ toilet paper and tissues and have just introduced environmentally and waste free laundry products from The Dirt Company.
 We are always looking to add to the range of goods we can source directly from local organic/ethical/sustainable producers for our members.

 Members are also able to borrow various items of equipment owned by the membership.
 These include a food dehydrator.

 Every week we place a bread order with Crumbs Organic Bakehouse for delivery to a member's house in Newport on Friday morning.
 Free range organic eggs from Madelain's eggs, ordered every three weeks, are also delivered to the same location on a Friday morning.
 Members can place a bread order weekly but do not need to order bread or eggs every time.
 Bread and eggs can be picked up from the delivery location at their convenience on the Friday.